This is some text inside of a div block.

 The Own Workforce chapter experiences the most substantial content changes in data points.
 Particularly noteworthy are transition relief measures for selected S1 data points that ease the data collection burden on companies.

-• Summer 2026: EU revises based on feedback
+• Summer 2026: EU revises both drafts based on feedback

-• By September 18, 2026 at the latest: Final publication targeted
+• By 18 September 2026 at the latest: Final publication of the ESRS and, as expected, the VS

 Tanso supports sustainability reporting according to ESRS with an audit-compliant, AI-powered platform – including Double Materiality Assessment.

 Until the final new ESRS is published, you can already prepare a sample report based on EFRAG's draft ESRS from December 2025.
 This version is integrated as a filter function in our software and contains detailed descriptions of changes compared to the old ESRS.
 This allows you to already build the necessary data collection processes with a reduced and adapted reporting scope without waiting for the final version.
-Once the final version including the data point list is published, we will integrate it into Tanso.
+Once the final version including the data point list is published, we will integrate it into Tanso – both the revised ESRS and the new Voluntary Standard.

 Discover Tanso -